Umma Party (Jordan)

-The Islamic Action Front (IAF; جبهة العمل الإسلامي) is an Islamist political party in Jordan.
-It was the political wing of the Muslim Brotherhood in Jordan.
+The Umma Party (حزب الأمة) is an Islamist political party in Jordan.

-Founded in 1992 with 350 members, Ahmed Azaida, Ishaq Al-Farhan and Abdul Latif Arabiyat were the main force behind the formation.
+Founded originally as the Islamic Action Front Party in 1992 with 350 members, as the political wing of the Muslim Brotherhood in Jordan.

 In early 2025, Jordan banned and outlawed the Muslim Brotherhood due to members' links to a violent plot.
 The IAF's offices were searched and documents confiscated, but the party itself was not banned.
+In 2026, the party changed its name to the Umma Party.